bihealth/cubi-tk/docs_manual/man_archive.rst

 CUBI archive resources are three-fold:

-- SODAR & storage should contain raw data generated for the project.
+- SODAR and associated irods storage should contain raw data generated for the project.
 SODAR also contains important results (mapping, variants, differential expression, ...).
-- Gitlab containts small files required to generate the results, typically scripts, configuration files, READMEs, meeting notes, ..., but also knock-in gene sequence, list of papers, gene lists, ...
+- Gitlab contains small files required to generate the results, typically scripts, configuration files, READMEs, meeting notes, ..., but also knock-in gene sequence, list of papers, gene lists, etc.
-- The rest should be stored in the CEPH filesystem, for example intermediate results produced by older pipelines.
+- The rest should be stored in CEPH (warm storage).

-For older project, the effort of uploading the data to SODAR & gitlab may not be warranted.
-In this case, the bulk of the archive might be stored in the CEPH filesystem.
+For older projects or intermediate results produced by older pipelines the effort of uploading the data to SODAR & gitlab may not be warranted.
+In this case, the bulk of the archive might be stored in the CEPH file system.

-**The module aims to facilitate this last step, i.e. the archival of old projects to the CEPH system.**
+**The module aims to facilitate this last step, i.e. the archival of old projects to move them away from the hot storage.**

 ------------------------------
 Archiving process requirements
 ------------------------------

-Archived projects should contain all _important_ files, but not data already stored elsewhere.
-In particular, the following files should be be archived:
+Archived projects should contain all **important** files, but not data already stored elsewhere.
+In particular, the following files should **not** be archived:

 - raw data (``*.fastq.gz`` files) saved in SODAR or in the ``STORE``,
 - data from public repositories (SRA, GDC portal, ...) that can easily be downloaded again,
-- static data such as genome sequence & annotations, variant databases from gnomaAD, ... that can also be easily retrieved,
+- static data such as genome sequence & annotations, variant databases from gnomAD, ... that can also be easily retrieved,
 - indices files for mapping that can be re-generated.

 **Importantly, a README file should be present in the archive, briefly describing the project, listing contacts to the client & within CUBI and providing links to SODAR & Gitlab when appropriate.**